 How to get a Chinese visa in Hong Kong

 While it’s good news that you can enjoy Hong Kong without the concern of arranging a visa, if your travel plans take in anywhere else in China, you will need a visa.
-Apart from ordinary passport holders from Singapore, Brunei, and Japan who can enjoy visa-free access to China for up to 15 days, every other visitor is required to make arrangements for the relevant China visa.
+Apart from ordinary passport holders from 23 countries signed the bilateral agreements with China (including Singapore and Thailand), who can enjoy visa-free access to China for up to 30 days, every other visitor is required to make arrangements for the relevant China visa.

 Our big tip on this?
 We strongly recommend travelers make tour arrangements well in advance of their visit to China and apply for a Chinese visa from the Chinese embassy or consulate in their country of origin.

-Now the caveat on applying for a China visa is this: If you plan to take advantage of the 72 or 144-hour visa-free transit policy (that applies to 20 cities in China), then you don’t need to apply for a Chinese visa.
+Now the caveat on applying for a China visa is this: If you are a citizen from one of 54 countries around the world (check out the list below), and plan to take advantage of the 240-hour visa-free transit policy (that applies to 60 eligible ports in 24 provinces), then you don’t need to apply for a Chinese visa.

 Let’s explain how that would work with a few sample itineraries.
 Hint: These examples do not require a Chinese visa.